-The Board realizes that efforts to reduce or eliminate bias must first focus on the institutional or structural practices that can result in discrimination.
-Based on the principle that only what is measured can be effectively understood and improved, the Board recognizes the importance of collecting, analyzing and publicly reporting on data related to the race of those who are receiving police services.
-In order to assess the effectiveness of legal, policy and procedural initiatives aimed at reducing bias, it is vital to track and publicly report on race-based data that is collected in the context of the powers police exercise.
-Ultimately, the Board views this Policy as vital to improving transparency and accountability in how police services are delivered - necessary ingredients for community trust and engagement between Members of the Service and the City's communities, as well as positive morale in the delivery of police services.
+Guided by the constitutional and legal principles of the Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code, Ontario's Anti-Racism Act, and based on the principle that only what is measured can be effectively understood and improved, the Board recognizes the importance of collecting, analyzing and publicly reporting on data related to the race of those with whom police interact.
+Collecting, analyzing and reporting on this data is also critically important to the Board's goal of eliminating racial bias, promoting equity, fairness and non-discriminatory police service delivery.
+In order to assess the effectiveness of legal, policy and procedural initiatives aimed at reducing bias, it is vital to track and publicly report on race-based data that is collected by police officers in the course of their duties.
+Ultimately, the Board views this Policy as vital to improving transparency, accountability, and oversight in how police services are delivered - necessary ingredients for continuing to build community trust and engagement between Members of the Service and the communities we serve.

-The Board recognizes that the collection of race-based data is complex, multifaceted and sensitive.
-In developing this Policy, the Board has consulted with and obtained valuable advice from its Anti-Racism Advisory Panel, and has also incorporated research and international best practices related to experiences with race-based data collection, analysis and reporting in other jurisdictions.
-As a result of this work, it is the Board's policy that race-based data will be collected by the Service in all stops, searches, interactions involving Use of Force, charges, apprehensions and arrests.
-The Board has chosen to engage in a phased implementation of this Policy, with a focus on a single area for collection first: all Use of Force incidents.
-After this first phase is properly evaluated, the Board will, as soon as possible, expand the application of this Policy to the mandatory collection of race-based data across all areas of the Service.
-The Board believes that this approach will set the Service apart as 'best in class' in this important area.
+The Board recognizes that the collection of race-based data is complex, multifaceted and sensitive and is a process that must be handled with respect and care.
+The process must protect an individual's personal privacy and respect their dignity.
+The results of collecting race-based data must also lead to reliable and high-quality race-based statistics that contribute to informed public discourse and evidence-based decision-making.
+Recognizing the important dimensions of this issue, in developing this Policy, the Board has consulted with and obtained valuable input and feedback from its Anti-Racism Advisory Panel (ARAP), various professional stakeholders and experts, and through extensive community consultations.
+The Board has also incorporated findings from research and international best practices related to race-based data collection, analysis and reporting in other jurisdictions.

+Recognizing that this is an evolving area that requires constant feedback to improve, the Board has chosen to engage in a phased implementation of this Policy, with a focus on a single area for collection first: Use of Force.
+After this first phase, the Board will, as soon as possible, expand the application of this Policy to the mandatory collection of race-based data across the following additional areas: stops, questioning and searches; arrests; the laying of charges; as well as any discrete interaction between an individual and a Toronto Police Service Member that (i) leads to a decision that determines an outcome for the individual, where (ii) the Member has the authority to make a decision that can have a significant outcome for the individual, and (iii) the decision and/or outcome can be measured or documented.
+The Board believes that this approach will establish the Service as 'best in class' in this important area.